 This certificate may also be used for active pharmaceutical ingredients and investigational medicinal products used in clinical trial authorisations which were included from 1st May 2004.

 So what is new?

-On the 23rd January 2013, the EU adopted the decision, which means as from the 2nd July 2013 any active substance imported into the EU from that date is subject to the rules on the written confirmation.
+On the 23rd of January 2013, the EU adopted the decision, which means as from the 2nd of July 2013 any active substance imported into the EU from that date is subject to the rules on the written confirmation.
 This applies to Active Pharmaceutical Ingredients (APIs) and Investigational Medical Products (IMPs) intended for human use.